Field-Robotics-Lab/dave.doc/contents/dave_sensors/Multibeam-Forward-Looking-Sonar.md

 The CUDA library depend on compatability support of NVIDIA drivers ([CUDA Compatability](https://docs.nvidia.com/deploy/cuda-compatibility/)).
 Also, old CUDA library versions are not officially supported for lower version of UBUNTU.

-Here, I've tested on Ubuntu 22.04, NVIDIA driver 535, CUDA 12.2.
+Here, I've tested on Ubuntu 22.04, NVIDIA driver 535, CUDA 12.2 using Docker.
 The host machine needs to have correct versions installed even using Docker.
-You can check your NVIDIA driver with `nvidia-smi` and CUDA version with `nvcc --version`.
+You can check your NVIDIA driver with `nvidia-smi` and CUDA version with `nvcc --version` inside and outside the Docker.

-If you are on 22.04, go with Install on the Host option since the Docker could install other version of NVIDIA driver and CUDA.

-## Option A. Install on the Host
+## Install NVIDIA driver and CUDA on Host

-### CUDA Library Installation
 This plugin demands high computation costs.
 GPU parallelization is used with the Nvidia CUDA Library.
 A discrete NVIDIA Graphics card is required.

 * The most straightforward way to install CUDA support on Ubuntu 22.04 is: